Human rights in Saudi Arabia: Torture

 In August 2019, a news article released in The Independent reported that more than 100 female migrants of Bangladeshi descent and some 45 male migrants fled from Saudi Arabia following psychological and sexual harassment from employers.

-Prince Faisal bin Abdullah Al Saud, the former head of the Saudi Red Crescent Society and son of late King Abdullah, was arrested on 27 March 2020 and has since been kept under incommunicado detention.
-In November 2017, Prince Faisal was first arrested and put under arbitrary detention in the famous Ritz-Carlton purge.
-He was later released in December 2017 on the condition of handing over his assets.
-Currently, the authorities keeping him under detention refuse to share his whereabouts or status of health and well-being, according to Human Rights Watch.

-On 19 November 2020, the Independent reported human rights violations endured by women's rights activists and political prisoners in Saudi Arabian jails, based on a report by the Grant Liberty organization.
+On 19 November 2020, The Independent reported human rights violations endured by women's rights activists and political prisoners in Saudi Arabian jails, based on a report by the Grant Liberty organization.
 Reportedly, women's rights activists and political prisoners have been sexually assaulted, tortured, and killed in Saudi Arabian detention cells.
 According to the research, 20 prisoners were arrested for political crimes, five of whom had already been put to death, while the remaining 13 face the death penalty.
 The report was released days before Saudi Arabia hosted the 2020 G20 Summit, which had female empowerment prominently on its agenda.